aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-04-step-01-enable-patch.md

     - For **Name**, enter ```AmazonLinux2SecAndNonSecBaseline```.
     - For **Description**, optionally enter a description, such as: ```Amazon Linux 2 patch baseline including security and non-security patches```.
     - For **Operating system**, choose **Amazon Linux 2** from the list.
-    - Choose **Set this patch baseline as the default patch baseline for Amazon Linux 2 instances.**

 1. In the **Approval rules** section, perform the following steps: